-Susan Fleurant, J.D., M.P.H., is an Equal Justice Works Fellow and staff attorney for the Network for Public Health Law’s Mid-States Region Office.
+Susan Fleurant, J.D., M.P.H., is a staff attorney for the Network for Public Health Law’s Mid-States Region.
+She is a former Equal Justice Works Fellow.
+Susan assists public health attorneys, practitioners, and advocates to use law to protect the public’s health by providing legal technical assistance, training, and practical tools.
 Before joining the Network, she practiced disability rights law.
-Susan has policy and advocacy experience and previously worked with the Network for three years as a law student.
-She received her law degree and Master of Public Health in Health Management and Policy from the University of Michigan and her Bachelor of Arts degree from Colby College.
-Susan is admitted to practice law in Minnesota.
+Susan received her law degree and Master of Public Health in Health Management and Policy from the University of Michigan and her Bachelor of Arts degree from Colby College.
+She is admitted to practice law in Minnesota.

 Articles & Resources